SaxonRah/WallStreetBets-TextToStonks/README.md

 The Codex used NLTK and Vader for Sentiment but I prefer spacy and spacy-stanza, but to each their own.
 Will use both and compare results.

 # Idea
 1. Scrape reddit's r/WallStreetBets.
-Use NLP to get stonk sentiment.
+Use NLP to get stonk sentiment. <- YOU WERE HERE
 2. Scrape finviz's stock news.
-Use NLP to get article sentiment.
+Use NLP to get article sentiment. <- YOU WERE HERE
 3. Try to avoid sentiment engine downsides by parsing content first then realizing a sentiment. <- YOU ARE HERE
 4. Graph a collection of WSB post sentiments. <- YOU ARE HERE
 5. Graph a collection of finviz's stock news sentiments. <- YOU WERE HERE